 A Mushroom By Any Other Name

-Add the Dog Vomit Slime Mold, Bleeding Milk Cap, Witch’s Hair Lichen and Fluted Black Elfin Saddle to the mix, and you might understand how any child would be intrigued by these fancifully named organisms that play a vital role in decomposing the plant matter in forests worldwide!
+They are all spooky sounding, but real, names of common forest fungi.
+These creepy denizens of dank, dark redwood and pine forests were familiar to me growing up in California and awakened an early fascination with all things fungi.Add the Dog Vomit Slime Mold, Bleeding Milk Cap and Fluted Black Elfin Saddle to the mix, and you might understand how any child would be intrigued by these fancifully named organisms that play a vital role in decomposing the plant matter in forests worldwide!

-LEARN MORE ABOUT MUSHROOMS
+LEARN MORE ABOUT FUNGI

 Read a book

 The quintessential book for identifying North American mushrooms is All That the Rain Promises and More, by David Aurora.

-Join a mushroom lovers club
+Join a mushroom lovers’ club

 Autumn is the best time for mushroom hunting, and you can join a local mycological society for organized walks, classes where you can learn how to collect, identify your local species and how to cook the edible ones.

 Learn how to make a mushroom spore print